 Hardware Firewalls are usually a router or other similar device.
 Many modern routers have a firewall built into them.
-To use the firewall, you must login to your router, usually from inside your network.
-You can not login from the Internet by default, this would break the security of the firewall.
-Once you are logged into your router, you find the firewall section and begin creating rules.
+To use the firewall, you must log in to your router, usually from inside your network.
+You can not log in from the Internet by default, this would break the security of the firewall.
+Once you are logged in to your router, you can find the firewall section and begin creating rules.

-Hardware Firewalls are exceptional at blocking intruders and attacks from the Internet and from inside your network.
+Hardware Firewalls are exceptional at blocking intruders and attacks from the internet and from inside your network.
 The downside to hardware firewalls is that they are a little more difficult to configure.
 You have to know the port numbers that you want to block or allow.
 These can be very difficult to find.
-We have a large database of port numbers which you can view here.
-However, once you get a hardware firewall setup, it is the most secure and fastest option out there.
+We have a large database of port numbers that you can view.
+However, once you get a hardware firewall set up, it is the most secure and fastest option out there.
 In addition, one hardware firewall protects your entire network, so the overall cost is usually lower if you have more than one computer.

 Software firewalls are applications that you install on each PC on your network.
-These may be the best option for users with Dial Up or who only have 1 computer on their network.
-They work by allowing programs to communicate on the Internet by program name instead of by port number.
+These may be the best option for users who only have 1 computer on their network.
+They work by allowing programs to communicate on the internet by program name instead of by port number.
 Most of them do offer firewalling by port number, but the default behavior is usually to firewall by program name.

-Firewalling by program name means allowing a certain application unlimited access to the Internet.
-For instance, if your trust Firefox then you add it to your list of allowed applications in your software firewall.
+Firewalling by program name means allowing a certain application unlimited access to the internet.
+For instance, if you trust Firefox then you add it to your list of allowed applications in your software firewall.
 Now you can surf the web using Firefox.
 If you want to add more security, you may decide to block the other browsers on your computer, forcing all users to use Firefox.

 The disadvantage of software firewalls is multifaceted.
 First, you have to purchase a copy for every PC on your network.
 This can get expensive and can be a maintenance issue.
-Second, they can impair your computers functionality.
+Second, they can impair the functionality of your computer.
 Some firewalls are just difficult to configure, and until you configure them correctly, you may not be able to surf the web or check your email.
 This makes it very difficult to get help.

 The important thing to note is that a firewall is not a 100% solution to protecting your computer or network.
 Security needs to be a holistic approach, and the firewall is simply one aspect of many different things that should be done to keep your network safe.

-While NAT is an effective barrier against people who want to get into your network, it provides very little configurability.
-Most NATs do not allow you to create rules based on complex criteria such as time of day, source address, destination address, traffic direction and others.
+While NAT is an effective barrier against people who want to get into your network, it provides few options to configure it.
+Most NATs do not allow you to create rules based on complex criteria such as time of day, source address, destination address, traffic direction, and others.

 To test your firewall for outgoing functionality, remove the rules for a program such as Firefox and try to surf the web.
 You should not be able to surf.
 If you can surf, then your firewall is not blocking outgoing traffic.